risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/intro.md

 ## Key feature differences: RisingWave vs. Flink

-For the key feature differences between RisingWave and Flink, see [RisingWave vs. Apache Flink: Which one to choose?](risingwave-flink-comparison.md)
+For the key feature differences between RisingWave and Flink, see: [RisingWave vs. Apache Flink: Which one to choose?](risingwave-flink-comparison.md)

 ## RisingWave's limitations